This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.

 Ingredients

-You'll only need a few simple ingredients to make homemade cheese fondue.
+You'll only need a few simple ingredients to make this easy cheese fondue.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Cheeses: I like to use shredded Gruyere and shredded Swiss cheese.

-- Cornstarch: Just 1 tablespoon helps to nicely thicken the fondue.
+- Cornstarch: Just 1 tablespoon helps to thicken the fondue.

-- Spices: I like to use dry mustard, garlic powder, and white pepper.
+- Spices: Dry mustard, garlic powder, and white pepper.

-- Dry white wine: I like to use sauvignon blanc or pinot grigio.
-Both are also very nice to serve with the fondue.
+- Dry white wine: I use sauvignon blanc or pinot grigio.
+Both are also nice to serve with the fondue.

 Instructions

-Making homemade cheese fondue is easy, especially if you use an electric fondue pot!
+Making cheese fondue is easy, especially if you use an electric fondue pot.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-- It's best to shred the cheeses about 30 minutes ahead of time and let them slightly dry up, making it easier to evenly coat them with the cornstarch and spices.
+- It's best to shred the cheeses about 30 minutes ahead of time and let them slightly dry up.
+This will make it easier to coat them evenly with the cornstarch and spices.

 - If the fondue seems stringy, stir in a teaspoon of fresh lemon juice.
 You can also add lemon juice as a preventative when you add the wine to the pot, although the acidity of the wine itself is enough, in my experience.

-An electric fondue pot is the easiest because it enables you to easily control the temperature settings, whether when melting the cheese or when keeping it warm after it's melted.
+An electric fondue pot is the easiest because it enables you to easily control the temperature settings when melting the cheese and also when keeping it warm after it's melted.

 The idea is to use cheeses that melt well but are not too mild.
 So mozzarella, for example, is not a good choice.